Individual Resource Games and Resource Redistributions: Resources and Linear Logic

 The menu consists of a main dish, a side dish, and a dessert:

 As main dish, you can choose between fish and meat:

 The side dish depends on the season; you don't choose; it is either aubergine, or parsnip with leek, or asparagus:

 Finally, as dessert, you choose between the strudel and the chocolate tart.
-Moreover, you choose whether to have ice cream for $\$1$ extra.
+Moreover, you choose whether to have ice cream for $\var{\$1}$ extra, or to have no extra (the vacuous resource).

 \end{example} We have not illustrated the additive unit $\top$ yet.
-The next example hints at the upcoming formalization of Example~\ref{ex:intro} in Section~\ref{sec:divorce}. \begin{example} We can formalize the function of a breadmaker as the resource transformation process $\var{flour} \multimap \var{bread}$.
-That is, a breadmaker transforms flour into bread.
+The next example hints at the upcoming formalization of Example~\ref{ex:divorce} in Section~\ref{sec:divorce}. \begin{example} We can formalize the function of the whole baking equipment (mixer, oven, etc) as the resource transformation process $\var{flour} \multimap \var{bread}$.
+That is, the equipment transforms flour into bread.
 (Arguably ignoring that we would also need water and electricity.
 For simplicity, water and electricity could here be considered resources that are provably equivalent to the vacuous resource $\mathbf{1}$.)
 The sequent

-indicates that with two `tokens' of flour and a breadmaker, one can make bread, and \emph{some} resources will remain in excess, viz., $\var{flour}$. \end{example} The additive unit $\top$ has some connection with the relationship between linear and affine reasoning that we now discuss briefly.
+indicates that with two `tokens' of flour and the breakmaking equipment, one can make bread, and \emph{some} resources will remain in excess, viz., $\var{flour}$. \end{example} The additive unit $\top$ has some connection with the relationship between linear and affine reasoning that we now discuss briefly.